QuantumFluxAlgo/crypto-arbitrage/docs/panic-brake.md

 If any check fails, the resume endpoint responds with HTTP `503` and the dashboard disables the **Resume Trading** button.
 Operators should inspect the logs for the specific reason before retrying.

 Redis publishes the resume event to either `control-feed-live` or `control-feed-sandbox` depending on the current mode.
 The executor listens to the correct channel and will not restart if the message arrives on the wrong one.

+In live operation the `/resume` API requires an authenticated admin JWT.
+Sandbox mode leaves the endpoint open so QA environments can easily toggle panic states.